KivutiBrian/mpesa_apis/README.md

 pip install - r requirements.txt
 ```

-5.Before you can run the application successfully, navigate to the constants.py file and fill in your test credentials,
+5.Before you can run the application successfully, you need to have environment variable. create a .env file with the following values,

 ```
-consumer_keyy = ''
-consumer_secrett = ''

-BusinessShortCode = '' #should be the lipa na mpesa online shortcode provide on test credentials LipaNaMpesaPassKey = ''
+consumer_key
+consumer_secret
+BusinessShortCode
+LipaNaMpesaPassKey
+test_msisdn

-shortcode = "" #shortcode 1
+shortcode

-# the urls to be used in the c2b register urls
-validationUrl = ''
+validationUrl
-confirmationUrl = ''
+confirmationUrl

 ```
-After updating the code above, to run the code
+To run the code

 For windows
 ```
-cd app
 set FLASK_APP=main.py
+set FLASK_ENV=development
 flask run
 ```

 For Linux systems and MAC
 ```
-cd app
 export FLASK_APP=main.py
+export FLASK_ENV=development
 flask run
 ```